Gioele-M/Masters_project/README.md

 `conda activate BlastPTree_env`

-The pipeline has four compulsory positional arguments and six optional arguments Compulsory arguments
+The pipeline has four compulsory positional arguments and six optional arguments

+Compulsory arguments

-* input string (input string can either be a nucleotide/protein fasta file or an accession number)
+  i) input string (input string can either be a nucleotide/protein fasta file or an accession number)

-* The MAFFT directory
+  ii) The MAFFT directory

-* User’s email address (required by the biopython Bio.Entrez.efetch() module to connect to the NCBI servers)
+  iii) User’s email address (required by the biopython Bio.Entrez.efetch() module to connect to the NCBI servers)

-* Output name
+  iv) Output name

 Optional arguments
 * `-e/--evalue_threshold` sets the threshold for the E-value for Blast results (default 10^-10)